kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 represent them in case of the service is of type `NodePort` or `ClusterIP` (`discriminator` values).
 These resources and the fields representing them are automatically cleared when  the users changes service type to `ExternalName` where these resources and field values no longer apply.

+## Representing Allocated Values

+Many API types include values that are allocated on behalf of the user from some larger space (e.g. IP addresses from a range, or storage bucket names).
+These allocations are usually driven by controllers asynchronously to the user's API operations.
+Sometimes the user can request a specific value and a controller must confirm or reject that request.
+There are many examples of this in Kubernetes, and there a handful of patterns used to represent it.

+The common theme among all of these is that the system should not trust users with such fields, and must verify or otherwise confirm such requests before using them.

+Some examples:

+* Service `clusterIP`: Users may request a specific IP in `spec` or will be allocated one (in the same `spec` field).
+If a specific IP is requested, the apiserver will wither confirm that IP is available or, failing that, will reject the API operation synchronously (rare).
+Consumers read the result from `spec`.
+This is safe because the value is either valid or it is never stored.
+* Service `loadBalancerIP`: Users may request a specific IP in `spec` or will be allocated one which is reported in `status`.
+If a specific IP is requested, the LB controller will either ensure that IP is available or report failure asynchronously.
+Consumers read the result from `status`.
+  This is safe because most users do not have acces to write to `status`.
+* PersistentVolumeClaims: Users may request a specific PersistentVolume in `spec` or will be allocated one (in the same `spec` field).
+If a specific PV is requested, the volume controller will either ensure that the volume is available or report failure asynchronously.
+Consumers read the result by examining both the PVC and the PV.
+This is more complicated than the others because the `spec` value is stored before being confirmed, which could lead to a user accessing someone else's PV.

+A counter-example:

+* Service `externalIPs`: Users must specify one or more specific IPs in `spec`.
+  The system cannot easily verify those IPs (by their definition, they are external).
+Consumers read the result from `spec`.
+This is UNSAFE and has caused problems with untrusted users.

+In the past, API conventions dictated that `status` fields always come from observation, which made some of these cases more complicated than necessary.
+The conventions have been updated to allow `status` to hold such allocated values.
+This is not a one-size-fits-all solution, though.

+### When to use a `spec` field

+New APIs should almost never do this.
+Instead, they should use `status`.
+PersistentVolumes might have been simpler if we had done this.

+### When to use a `status` field

+Storing such values in `status` is the easiest and most straight-forward pattern.
+This is appropriate when:

+* the allocated value is highly coupled to the rest of the object (e.g. pod resource allocations)
+* the allocated value is always or almost always needed (i.e. most instances of this type will have a value)
+* the schema and controller are known a priori (i.e. it's not an extension)
+* it is "safe" to allow the controller(s) to write to `status` (i.e. there's low risk of them causing problems viaa other `status` fields).

+Consumers of such values can look at the `status` field for the "final" value.

+#### Sequencing operations

+Since almost everything is happening asynchronously to almost everything else, controller implementations should take care around the ordering of operations.
+For example, whether the controller updates a `status` field before or after it actuates a change depends on what guarantees need to be made to observers of the system.
+In some cases, writing to a `status` field represents an acknowledgement or acceptance of a `spec` value, and it is OK to write it before actuation.
+However, if it would be problematic for a client to observe the `status` value before it is actuated then the controller must actuate first and update `status` afterward.
+In some rarer cases, controllers will need to acknowledge, then actuate, then update to a "final" value.

+Controllers must take care to consider how a `status` field will be handled in the case of interrupted control loops (e.g. controller crash and restart), and must act idempotently and consistently.

+### When to use a different type

+Storing allocated values in a different type is more complicated but also more flexible.
+This is most appropriate when:

+* the allocated value is optional (i.e. many instances of this type will not have a value at all)
+* the schema and controller are not known a priori (i.e. it's an extension)
+* the schema is sufficiently complicated (i.e. it doesn't make sense to burden the main type with it)
+* access control for this type demands finer granularity than "all of status"
+* the lifecycle of the allocated value is different than the lifecycle of the allocation holder

+Services and Endpoints could be considered a form of this pattern, as could PersistentVolumes and PersistentVolumeClaims.

+When using this pattern, you must account for lifecycle of the allocated objects (who cleans them up and when) as well as the "linkage" between them and the main type (often using the same name, an object-ref field, or a selector).

+There will always be some cases which could follow either path, and these will need human evaluation to decide.
+For example, Service `clusterIP` is highly coupled to the rest of Service and most instances use it.
+But it also is strictly optional and has an increasingly complicated schema of related fields.
+An argument could be made for either path.
+>>>>>>> 49012588 (Loosen the meaning of status in API conventions)